Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Jaguars stats and trends

-- The Jaguars have been underdogs by 10.5 points or more once this season and covered the spread.
+- The Jaguars have been underdogs by 9.5 points or more once this year and covered the spread.

 - Jacksonville's games this year have hit the over on two of eight set point totals (25%).

-- When Jacksonville picks up more than 367.2 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Jacksonville amasses over 367.2 yards, the team is 1-2 against the spread and 1-2 overall.

-- This year the Jaguars have 14 turnovers, six fewer than the Colts have takeaways (20).
+- This season the Jaguars have 14 turnovers, six fewer than the Colts have takeaways (20).

 Home and road insights

-- In five games at home this year, Indianapolis has gone over the total three times.
+- Indianapolis has gone over the total in three of five games at home this season.

-- Colts home games this season average 47.5 total points, equal to this outing's over/under.
+- This season, Colts home games average 47.5 points, the same as this outing's over/under.

-- Away from home, Jacksonville has only one win against the spread and is 0-3 overall.
+- Jacksonville is 0-3 overall, with only one win against the spread, in away games.

-- Jacksonville has hit the over once in three away games this year.
+- Jacksonville has gone over the total once in three away games this season.

 Powered by Data Skrive.